“Let’s not get into it. Why bring back shoddy memories…” chuckles my mom teasingly over the phone.

 She said that children should make their own calendar.
 Since even three-year-olds are taught about the months of the year in school, making a calendar can be a fun activity for all age groups.
 The participation of parents should be based on the age and skills of the child.
 Once the calendar is ready, children should start making notes for important dates.

-Not only does that make them more organised and focused, it gives them something fun to do.
+Not only does that make them more organised and focused, but it also gives them something fun to do.

 Plus, it decorates their play-area.
 Doesn’t it?